Tuesday, November 15, 2022

 Leighton Pond on Fennell Road

 All we saw was mud and a few fish flopping.
 Believe it or not, fish were swimming in the pond.
-If it gets any lower, there will not be any water for the fish to swim in.
+If the water level gets any lower, there will not be any for the fish to swim in.

 Hubby turned on the GPS System to take us to a different route home.
 On our way, we saw a small cemetery, the sign said Shaw Cemetery, just off 6th Street.
 Several of my relatives are buried in this cemetery.
 I did not take any pictures there.
-Next, we turned onto Shaw Road, and I said to hubby I wonder who the cemetery and road are named for and that is when we saw a historic marker.
+Next, we turned onto Shaw Road, and I told Hubby I wondered who the cemetery and road were named for, and that was when we saw a historic marker.

 The Shaw Home Colbert County